PingOne Native SDKs

 The admin configuration that was implemented for automatic enrollment, is applied to automatic device authorization.

 1. Create a native app, or edit an existing app.
-See Add an application - Native.
+Refer to Add an application - Native.

 2. In Edit an application, on the Mobile tab: